Reda96R/pipex/README.md

 in general a zombie process is peaceful, because the system frees its resources (data, execution stack…) but its process control block wil be saved, and therefore it consumes no energy or memory space, and it is automatically eliminated by `init` if they become orphant, but if the parent is never intended to end (server, background process, etc…), and it creates children regularly without waiting for them, in this case the process table might get saturated, and that would block the system, preventing the execution of new processes.

-if you like The Walking Dead, you can read [this article](https://www.it-connect.fr/les-processus-zombies/) (it is in French) about zombie processes, and how to create them.
+if you’re a fan of The Walking Dead or want to know more about zombie processes, check [this article](https://www.it-connect.fr/les-processus-zombies/) (it is in French) about zombie processes, and how to create them.

 if we want the parent process to take good care of his children we can use the `wait` and `waitpid` system calls.